yilinxia/yilinxia/README.md

 I am a Ph.D. student advised by Dr. Bertram Ludäscher and Dr. Matthew Turk in the School of Information Sciences at the University of Illinois at Urbana-Champaign.

 I am broadly interested in Data Management, Knowledge Representation & Reasoning, and Data Visualization aiming to address data challenges through a Declarative Approach.
-My research is supported in part by GitHub Secure Open Source Fund, Google Academic Research Grants, Gemini Academic Program, and NumFOCUS Small Development Grants.

 <table>
   <tr height="300px">